A Guide to the best Attractions in Cadiz, Southern Spain: the perfect Cadiz Itinerary

 If you’re thinking about what more there is to see in Cadiz you should head to Puerta de Tierra!
 Historically, this used to be the entry gate to the city of Cadiz, where traders and visitors would have to cross to enter the town.

 The whole facility is free of charge, and welcomes visitors with many historical notes and descriptions, providing more insight into the past of Cadiz and Andalusia.

-The upper parts of the building hold different exhibitions and are a small art gallery at the same time.
+The upper parts of the building hold different exhibitions and are small art galleries at the same time.
 Not known by many, Puerta de Tierra is a relaxed and less crowded spot worth visiting.

 Lunch in El Faro restaurant

 To make sure you’ll try the best seafood in town it’s best to make a reservation beforehand!